-Let's see how Blackburn did in his first start back at Triple-A. Plus there were some fireworks from Sano and Buxton on this night.
+Let's see how Nick Blackburn did in his first start back at Triple-A. Plus there were some fireworks from Miguel Sano and Byron Buxton on this night.

 Rochester Red Wings 1, Lehigh Valley IronPigs 8

-Nick Blackburn made his 2013 debut at Triple-A and things went rocky to say the least.
-He gave up six earned runs off of 10 hits and he barely made it through five innings.
+Blackburn made his 2013 debut at Triple-A; the start was rocky, to say the least.
+He gave up six earned runs on 10 hits and barely made it through five innings.
 It was the most runs he has ever allowed in his 32 starts for the Red Wings.
-It was the first time the IronPigs had won at Frontier Field since August of last season.
+It was the first time the IronPigs won at Frontier Field since August of last year.

-An eighth inning double by Chris Parmelee scored the lone run of the game.
-On the night, Parmelee went 2-for-3 with that double and an RBI.
+An eighth inning double by Chris Parmelee drove in the lone run of the game.
+Parmelee went 2-for-3 with that double, a single and an RBI.
 Oswaldo Arcia had been ripping the cover off the ball since being demoted before the All-Star break.
-He had gone 7-for-11 with two home runs but he was pulled in the second inning tonight after going 0-1 with a strike out.
+He had gone 7-for-11 with two home runs but he was pulled in the second inning after going 0-1 with a strike out.

 New Britain Rock Cats 7, Portland Sea Dogs 8

 The Rock Cats got out to an early 5-0 lead after multiple run innings in the first and second.
 Portland came back with a big five-run top of the fourth to tie the game.
-This would turn into a battle of the bullpens and the Sea Dogs had a little more bark in them.
+This turned into a battle of the bullpens and, well, the Dogs had more bark than the Cats.

-Miguel Sano continued to be hot as he hit a home run for the second consecutive night.
-He also has homered in four of his last six games.
+Miguel Sano continued his hot streak as he hit a home run for the second consecutive night.
+He has homered in four of his last six games and is up to ten in the 37 games he has played for New Britain.
 He smacked a double in the earlier innings to help him finish 2-for-4 with two RBI.
 Josmil Pinto added his 14th home run of the season, a two-run shot.

 Former MLB pitcher Kyle Davies made his Rock Cats debut on the mound.
 He got knocked around for nine hits and five earned runs in 3.1 innings.
-On a more positive note, he did strikeout six batters and he didn't give up any walks.
+On a more positive note, he did strike out six batters and he did not walk anyone.

 Fort Myers Miracle 4, Brevard County Manatees 10

 Miracle starter Taylor Rogers had a tough time getting out of the middle innings.
-The Manatees plated six runs in the fourth and fifth frames including one inning where eight batters made it to the plate.
+The Manatees plated six runs, total, in the fourth and fifth frames.
 He went five innings and gave up six runs on eight hits with three strikeouts.
+Steven Gruver tossed two scoreless innings.
 Chad Rodgers got pounded for four runs in his one inning of relief work.

 Elizabethton Twins 4, Kingsport Mets 5

-The E-Twins did their best to come back in this game by scoring four runs in the eighth inning to take a one run lead.
-Unfortunately, the Mets had different plans as they would storm back to score two runs in the bottom of the ninth and come out victorious.
+The E-Twins did their best to come back in this game, scoring four runs in the eighth inning to take a one run lead.
+Unfortunately, the Mets had different plans as they stormed back to score two runs in the bottom of the ninth and come out victorious.